This is the comprehensive introduction to B2B SEO—so you might want to read this one over lunch. Here’s the executive summary:

 And depending on what you’re selling (and whom you’re selling to), that range of personas can get rather wide.
 I’ve worked with clients targeting as many as nine different personas when it came to organic search—it’s possible that you will need to target more.

-But you know how many times a month people Google “HVAC automation system”?
-About ten.
+But you know how many times a month people Google “industrial gelato machine”?
+About 30.

 3. B2B SEO converts less organic traffic

-Of the 60,000 people Googling “window air conditioner,” a few thousand are going to buy a unit.
+Of the 30,000 people Googling “how to make ice cream,” a few hundred are going to buy an ice cream maker.

-But I bet zero property managers purchase a building automation system right after they’ve Googled “HVAC automation” for the first time.
+But I bet zero business managers are going to purchase an industrial piece of equipment right after they’ve Googled “industrial gelato machine” for the first time.

 B2C SEO has more search volume and fewer decision-makers—which means it’s far likelier to convert a visitor to a customer.
 But the B2B space has a much longer sales cycle, more stakeholders, and higher prices.

-That means your B2B SEO content shouldn’t be built (nor expected) to convert cold organic visitors into sales.
-There may be some high–purchase intent searches in your industry that are the exception to this rule, but for the most part, people Googling in the B2B space aren’t ready to buy anything yet.
+That means your B2B SEO content shouldn’t be built (nor expected) to immediately convert cold organic visitors into sales.
+People Googling in the B2B space aren’t ready to buy anything yet.
 They’re looking for the tools and information they need to do their jobs.
+There may be some high–purchase intent searches in your industry that are the exception to this rule, but it’s not the norm.

 4. B2B SEO emphasizes thought leadership and branding